Cheakamus, British Columbia

-Chiyakmesh is a community of the Indigenous Squamish people, located near Squamish, British Columbia.
-The name of the Cheakamus River comes from the name of this community, which is located on Cheakamus Indian Reserve No. 11.
+Cheakamus is a community of the Indigenous Squamish people, located near Squamish, British Columbia.

+The name of the Cheakamus River comes from the name of this community, which is located with the Cheakamus 11 reserve.

 Chiyakamesh translates into People of the Fish Weir.
 A chiyak is a special fish weir this community used on the Cheakamus River to catch salmon.
 It is the largest reserve of the Squamish Nation in size.

-This community was severely affected by the 2005 CN Rail Cheakamus River derailment.
+The 2005 CN Rail Cheakamus River derailment caused severe environmental damage to the Cheakamus River system and affected downstream communities and Indigenous resource users, impacting this community.